Exceptional-Khoi/tp/docs/DeveloperGuide.md

 * Higher computational cost
 * Difficult to debug and test

-Rationale: ALternative 1 was chosen for simplicity and predictability.
-For a CLI Fitchaser, deterministic tagging with user-extensible keywords provides a better balance of functionality and maintainability than complex NLP approaches.
+Rationale: Alternative 1 was chosen for simplicity and predictability.
+For a CLI `Fitchasers`, deterministic tagging with user-extensible keywords provides a better balance of functionality and maintainability than complex NLP approaches.